Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Beyond annotations (readOnlyHint, idempotentHint), the description adds that data is from June 2021, ISP-reported at the block level, and may overstate actual coverage.
-No contradiction with annotations.
+Annotations already declare readOnlyHint=true and idempotentHint=true.
+Description adds valuable info: data is from June 2021, ISP-reported at block level, and may overstate actual coverage.
+This is extra behavioral context beyond what annotations provide.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.